Shubhangi-20CS040/20cs040_python_assignment/README.md

 all lowercase letters to uppercase letters and vice versa.
 Sample Input: HackerRank.com presents "Pythonist 2".
 Sample Output: hACKERrANK.COM PRESENTS "pYTHONIST 2".

+#practical_6
+You are given n words.
+Some words may repeat.
+For each word, output its number of occurrences.
+The output order should correspond with the input order of appearance of the word.
+See the sample input/output for clarification.
+Sample Input
+4
+bcdef
+abcdefg
+bcde
+bcdef
+Sample Output
+3
+2 1 1
+Explanation: There are 3 distinct words.
+Here, "bcdef" appears twice in the input at the first and last positions.
+The other words appear once each.
+The order of the first appearances are "bcdef", "abcdefg" and "bcde" which corresponds to the

+#practical_7
+Lapindrome is defined as a string which when split in the middle, gives two halves having the same characters and same frequency of each character.
+If there 1,2

+Page 3 of 3
+are odd number of characters in the string, we ignore the middle character and check for lapindrome.
+For example gaga is a lapindrome, since the two halves ga and ga have the same characters with same frequency.
+Also, abccab, rotor and xyzxy are a few examples of lapindromes.
+Note that abbaab is NOT a lapindrome.
+The two halves contain the same characters but their frequencies do not match.
+Your task is simple.
+Given a string, you need to tell if it is a lapindrome.
+Input:
+6
+gaga
+abcde
+rotor
+xyzxy
+abbaab
+ababc

+practical_8
+Implement following operation on Portable Document Format (PDF)
+1. Extracting text from PDF
+2. Rotating PDF pages
+3. Merging PDFs
+4. Splitting PDF
+5. Adding watermark to PDF pages
+6. Encrypting and decrypting PDF files

+practical_9
+Creating and sending emails using python
+1. Sending a Plain-Text Email
+2. Sending Fancy Emails
+3. Sending Multiple Personalized Emails
+4. Send HTML Email with Attachment

+practical_10
+Implement CRUD operation using Django Framework.